Benzodiazepine (benzo) Addiction Treatment Program in New Jersey

-If you're struggling with a benzo addiction, it's important to know that there are addiction and substance use disorder treatment programs in New Jersey available to help.
+If you're struggling with a benzodiazepine (benzo) addiction, it's important to know that there are addiction and substance use disorder treatment programs in New Jersey available to help.

-Blake Recovery Center, a not-for-profit organization, offers detox and rehab as part of our benzo addiction treatment program in a welcoming, relaxing and therapeutic environment so you can focus fully on recovery.
+Blake Recovery Center at Carrier Clinic in Belle Mead New Jersey, a not-for-profit organization, offers detox and rehab as part of our benzo addiction treatment program in a welcoming, relaxing and therapeutic environment so you can focus fully on recovery.

 You and your long-term success are our only priorities, and we will support you even after you complete your addiction treatment program.